WEHI-ResearchComputing/BioNix-Training/day1/README.md

 # Nix the language

-We will start with learning Nix the langauge, which is used for specifying workflows.
-If you are familar with JSON, it is very similar in terms of availble data types but has one very important addition: functions.
+We will start with learning Nix the language, which is used for specifying workflows.
+If you are familiar with JSON, it is very similar in terms of available data types but has one very important addition: functions.
 Let's cover the basic data types and their syntax:

 - Booleans: `true` and `false`
 - Strings: `"this is a string"`